Staggered95/slice-of-rice/README.md

 ##  Theming
 The theme can be changed at any time with the shortcut keys `MOD+CTRL+T`.
 To add a new theme:
-1. Install the required GTK and Kvantum theme packages.
+1. Install the required GTK theme packages.
 2. Add a new entry with all the required metadata and color definitions to `~/.config/hypr/themes.json`.
 3. The theme will automatically appear in the Wofi selection menu.